Skip to main content

 💬What Do Other Parents Think?

-The Kids on Ski program generates the most enthusiastic reviews from parents of 3 to 5 year olds.
+The Kids on Ski program creates those "pinch me" moments for parents of 3 to 5 year olds.
 Free ski lessons, free rental gear, free lift pass, free accommodation for the child.
-Parents who've done the math (and several have, publicly) point out this saves €400 to €500 per child per week compared to booking everything separately at a comparable Austrian resort.
-The catch?
-Available dates are limited to specific weeks, mostly January, March, and early April.
-If your travel dates don't line up, you're paying full price.
-Parents who've missed the window are notably less thrilled.
+Parents who've done the math point out this saves €400 to €500 per child per week compared to booking everything separately at comparable Austrian resorts.
+The reality check?
+Available dates are limited to specific weeks in January, March, and early April.
+Miss those windows and you're paying full price like everyone else.

-The SiMo Gagla Club in Schruns gets quieter praise but deserves a spotlight: non-ski childcare for kids from age 3, perfect for the day your little one needs a break from lessons.
-Parents appreciate having this option without needing to book a full babysitter.
+The SiMo Gagla Club in Schruns provides non-ski childcare from age 3, perfect for the inevitable day your little one needs a break from lessons.
 The honest gap?
-There's nothing for kids under 3.
-If you've got a toddler and a skier, you're trading off parental ski time or bringing grandparents.
+Nothing exists for kids under 3, so parents with toddlers and skiers need backup plans or extra hands.

 Common Questions